StIvesTabletop/stivestabletop.github.io/_posts/2024-04-17-seventysixth-session.md

 The next session is the 1st of May.
 Please join us and see what range of old and new games are brought along to play.
 If you have any special requests do let us know in advance via [Discord][Contact], then we can try and arrange other players and let people brush up on the rules.

-* Total Session Attendance: x
+* Total Session Attendance: 15
 * Board Games:

 	 * [Art Society][AS]